encarsia/encarsia.github.io/en/posts/clickbaiting/index.rst

 .. contents::

-**Switch checkbox, radiobutton - more elements to click on**
+**Switch, checkbox, radiobutton - more elements to click on**

-In diesem Artikel wird exemplarisch die Verwendung von Switches, Checkboxen und Radiobuttons vorgestellt.
-Folgend werden weitere Steuerungs- und Anzeigenelemente verwendet, es wird aber kein Anspruch auf Vollständigkeit erhoben, da die Verwendungsprozedur praktisch nach folgendem Schema funktioniert:
+This article explains the usage of control and display widgets on the basis of these selected elements.
+The usage follows the pattern:

-1. Container (Box, Leiste etc.) für Element anlegen
+1) create container (box, toolbar etc.) for widget

-2. Element hinzufügen
+2) add element

-3. Element mit einer Bezeichnung versehen (bei Elementen ohne Interaktion wie Boxen oder Trennlinien kann darauf verzichtet werden)
+3) add an identifier to the element (that step canbe skipped for elements that do not need to be addressed in the source code like boxes or separators)

-4. gewünschtem Signal eine Funktion zuweisen
+4) assign a function to a signal

-5. (optional) Signal-/Funktionsaufruf in der Vorschaufunktion testen
+5) (optional) test signal emission in Glade preview window

-6. Funktion im Programmcode schreiben
+6) code funtion

-Alle verfügbaren Gtk-Klassen und ihre Funktionen findet man unter `Python GI API Reference >> Gtk 3.0 >> Classes <http://lazka.github.io/pgi-docs/#Gtk-3.0/classes>`_.
+All available GTK+ classes and their functions are documented in the `Python GI API Reference >> Gtk 3.0 >> Classes <http://lazka.github.io/pgi-docs/#Gtk-3.0/classes>`_.

 .. thumbnail:: /images/04_clickableelements.png